 Andrew is a graduate student in the Water Resources Science program and he is interested in modeling future scenarios to better understand the impacts of land management on nutrient dynamics in agricultural watersheds.
 Andrew splits his time developing online content for INR, IWW, and Oregon Explorer.
 Prior to starting at OSU, Andrew worked as a GIS intern for a number of organizations in the Willamette Valley.
 Outside of school, he can be found playing wing for the Corvallis Rugby Football Club, drumming, or reading about zombies.

-Luca De Stefanis joined the Institute for Natural Resources in the summer of 2012 after fourteen years of experience in the areas of environmental and conservation analysis, planning and design having worked throughout North America and Europe.
-Currently, he is working on his Master's degree at Oregon State University in the Professional Science Management program studying Environmental Policy with a minor in business and a Master's in Natural Resource Management specializing in Water Conflict Management.
-Luca's natural resource policy interests are water resources, climate change, land use development, collaborative governance and conflicts over natural resources.
-Luca enjoys global travel when the opportunity lends itself and when at home in Oregon he prefers road biking, backpacking in the Cascades, Italian rustic cooking and exploring the beautiful Pacific Northwest.
+Luca De Stefanis joined the Institute for Natural Resources in the summer of 2012 after a decade of experience in the areas of environmental and conservation analysis, planning and design having worked throughout North America and Europe.
+Currently, he is working on his Master's degree at Oregon State University in Environmental Policy with a minor in business through the PSM program and a second Master's in Natural Resource Management - Water Conflict Management.
+Luca recently finished an externship working for U.S. Senator Jeff Merkley focusing on environmental policy issues related to land and water on behalf of INR.
+He is presently on an externship from INR to The White House, Council on Environmental Quality (CEQ) in Washington, D.C. where he is working on a Climate Adaptation Team to develop strategies for implementation of U.S. President Barack Obama’s Climate Action Plan.
+Luca's policy interests are climate adaptation, preparedness and resilience, water resources, sustainable land use development, collaborative governance and conflicts over natural resources.
+On his free time Luca enjoys global travel when the opportunity lends itself and when at home in Oregon he prefers road biking, collecting jazz records, backpacking in the Cascades, drinking strong coffee, Italian rustic cooking and exploring the beautiful Pacific Northwest.

 Ruth Vondracek joined the Oregon Explorer team in 2007.
 Her early experiences as an archaeologist spurred a keen interest in natural and cultural resource issues.
 In addition to working with Oregon Explorer, she is responsible for the Archives natural resource collection.